 Tramadol & Other Substances

 Like many other prescription opioid drugs, use of this drug and often lead to the use of cheaper and stronger opioids such as heroin and fentanyl.
-Heroin addiction is a serious condition with a high risk of overdose and often requires professional treatment to recover.
+Tramadol addiction is a serious condition with a high risk of overdose and often requires professional treatment to recover.

 Additionally, mixing tramadol or other opioid pain relievers can increase the risk of overdose dramatically.
 When heavy drug use or mixing drugs, medical detoxification is the best path to safely start your journey to recovery.